nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Listing entries

-Lists all entries by displaying them as a list sorted by date.
+Lists all entries in Teaching Assistant by displaying them as a list sorted by date.
 Entries can also be listed by day/week.

-Format: `elist [day/week]`
+Format: `elist [FORMAT]`

 * No argument: listing all entries
+* `FORMAT` is only restricted to the following cases
-* Day: listing entries for today
+    * `day`: listing entries for today
-* Week: listing entries for the next 7 days
+    * `week`: listing entries for the next 7 days

 Example(s):